pebll/topcap/cpp/IMPLEMENTATION.md

 ### Get neighbour count

 This is necessary when we want to calculate moves.
-This should be implemented first, as eit is probably quite simple and teach the basics of bit manipulation.
+This should be implemented first, as it is probably quite simple and teach the basics of bit manipulation.

 ### Step 1: Get the pieceBitboard